Milagu Kuzhambu – Molagu Kuzhambu – Spicy Black Pepper Kuzhambu

 Milagu Kuzhambu with beans curry

 I am having a hard time doing any of the normal routine and that is when my husband insisted that I should start cooking and blogging as that is something that totally helps me calm down.
-My greatest critic was my mother, who would check my new blog entry as soon as I publish it.
+My greatest critic was my mother, who would check my new blog entry as soon as I published it.

 To continue the legacy and to keep her alive in my thoughts I am going to be cooking as much as I can and remember her in every step.
-My ever supportive group, Blogging Marathon steps into its 60th edition this month and I definitely did not want to miss being a part of it.
+My ever-supportive group, Blogging Marathon steps into its 60th edition this month and I definitely did not want to miss being a part of it.

 I had an ACL Replacement surgery end of November and hence I had asked Srivalli to choose some theme for January randomly as I was not in a position to do so myself.
 My theme for the first week that she had chosen is Family recipes, which has come in an apt time.
 This is a meal that my mother makes quite often on weekends after a good oil bath.